securemedjay/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-# C - More pointers, arrays, and strings
+C - More pointers, arrays, and strings
+0-strcat
+1. strncat
+2. strncpy